xtuml/bridgepoint/doc-bridgepoint/notes/9557_ui_cleanup/9557_ui_cleanup_dnt.md

 }
 ```

 6.3.3  Modifying the CMEs
   There are entries to be restricted (i.e. hidden by the user) in the context
   menu both in the `New >` submenu and at the top level.
 For example,
   `New > Actor` and `Export MASL Domain`.

-6.3.3.1  Use the config file system properties (see 6.4.1) and the
+6.3.3.1  Use the visibility modifier on menu contributions and system
-  "visibility" modifier on menu contributions in `org.xtuml.bp.core/plugin.xml`.
+  properties (see 6.3.1)  in `org.xtuml.bp.core/plugin.xml`.
 These
-  checks will hide the CMEs if a match is found in the configuration.
+  checks will hide the CMEs if a match is found in the configuration file.

 6.3.3.2  Update the archetype `create_core_pluin.inc` to add the visiblity stanza to the
   objectContributions.